SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Response message: Optional Update response message
 - OK status code: 200 (OK)

 An object Update request MUST be performed with the HTTP PATCH method on a unique object resource.
-The payload MUST contain an Update request as described in the EPP RFCs.
+The request message body MUST contain an Update request as described in the EPP RFCs.
+The server MUST NOT add content to the response message body.

-Example Update request:
+Example request:

 ```xml
 C: PATCH /repp/v1/domains/example.nl HTTP/2